-I like to double the lemony garlic sauce and toss it with a delicate tangle of spaghetti, like in this shrimp-packed version of Cacio e Pepe pasta but if you don’t feel like pasta, then grab your favorite crusty bread or a slice of homemade focaccia to dunk in the delicious garlic sauce!
+I like to double the lemony garlic sauce and toss it with a delicate tangle of spaghetti, like in this shrimp-packed version of Cacio e Pepe pasta, but if you don’t feel like pasta, then grab your favorite crusty bread or a slice of homemade focaccia to dunk in the delicious garlic sauce.
+On the side, make lemony roasted broccoli or this 5-minute parmesan lettuce salad, and dinner is served!

-What is Scampi?
+What is Shrimp Scampi?

 Shrimp scampi has its roots in Italian cuisine but took on a life of its own in American kitchens.
 The dish originally featured scampi—a type of small, lobster-like crustacean found in the Mediterranean Sea.

 They’re also known as langoustines, Dublin Bay prawns, or Norway lobsters.
-When Italian immigrants arrived in the U.S., they made the dish with more readily available shrimp while keeping the same buttery, garlicky sauce.
+When Italian immigrants arrived in the U.S., they made the dish with more readily available shrimp while keeping the same buttery, garlic sauce.

 Over time, the name “shrimp scampi” stuck, referring to the dish rather than the ingredient itself.
 Today, it’s a beloved staple on Italian-American restaurant menus.